Box Office: Can Gina Rodriguez’s ‘Miss Bala’ Break ‘Glass” Streak?

 “Miss Bala” is the only new wide release hitting theaters this weekend.
 Elsewhere, a mix of holdovers and Oscar contenders will vie for some love from moviegoers.

-Universal’s “Green Book” is also expanding its screen count again this weekend, taking the road-trip drama starring Viggo Mortensen and Mahershala Ali to over 2,600 screens.
-That marks the widest release to date for the crowd-pleasing film, which has struggled to fill theaters despite becoming an awards season frontrunner.
+Universal’s “Green Book” is also expanding its screen count again this weekend, taking the road-trip drama starring Viggo Mortensen and Mahershala Ali to more than 2,600 screens.
+That marks the widest release to date for the crowd-pleasing pic, which has struggled to fill theaters despite becoming an awards-season frontrunner.
 “Green Book” has been hit by a few controversies along the way, but it has still been showered with plaudits by nearly every branch of the industry.
 It saw a boost in revenue after landing five Oscar nominations last week, generating another $5 million for a domestic haul of $49 million.
 “Green Book,” which carries a $35 million price tag, hasn’t had much luck at the international box office, where it has made just $10 million.

 Fellow best picture nominees “The Favourite,” “Bohemian Rhapsody,” “Vice,” and “A Star Is Born” have also managed to squeeze some extra juice out of audiences’ wallets.
 Fox Searchlight’s “The Favourite” and Fox’s “Bohemian Rhapsody” each added $2 million to their respective box office bounties last weekend, while Annapurna’s “Vice” and Warner Bros.’
 “A Star Is Born” scraped together over $1 million after expanding theater counts.